djangoflow/flutter-djangoflow/packages/djangoflow_auth/djangoflow_auth/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repository-blue.svg)](https://github.com/djangoflow/flutter-djangoflow/)
 [![Pub](https://img.shields.io/pub/v/djangoflow_auth.svg)](https://pub.dev/packages/djangoflow_auth)

 `djangoflow_auth` is a Flutter package that provides authentication functionalities compatible with [django-df-auth](https://github.com/djangoflow/django-df-auth).
 It integrates with various authentication providers, supports otp login/signup, making it easier to handle user authentication in your Flutter app.
+And yes batteries included!

-_NOTE_: This package depends on [https://pub.dev/packages/djangoflow_openapi](djangoflow_openapi) for models and API methods.
+_NOTE_: This package depends on [djangoflow_openapi](https://pub.dev/packages/djangoflow_openapi) for models and API methods.
 Please ensure that you are using djangoflow framework for development.
 To support django backend with djangoflow authentication system please follow [django-df-auth](https://github.com/djangoflow/django-df-auth#readme).
 More information with a locally generated `djangoflow_openapi` and a running backend server complete example is coming soon.

 Stay tuned for a comprehensive example that demonstrates how to implement authentication using the `djangoflow_auth` package alongside a locally generated `djangoflow_openapi` and a running backend server.